How can SpeakOut help engage 20 million students in our country's elections?

 - They’re pushed out of the voting process as massive voter suppression efforts hit students nationwide (read more about this in the New York Times)

 SpeakOut is launching an effort to address these issues.
 We’ll be distributing resources from the Campus Election Engagement Project (CEEP), a national nonpartisan organization that helps colleges engage students in federal, state and local elections.

-And when SpeakOut speakers visit campuses in the coming year, they will engage students directly, supporting voter registration and get-out-the-vote organizing.
+Plus when SpeakOut speakers visit campuses throughout the coming year, they will engage students directly, supporting voter registration efforts and get-out-the-vote organizing.